Cannaregio

 Which is why I advocate you visit Cannaregio, and not Venice.

 For starters (or perhaps I should say antipasti?), it’s great for the airport.
 Not quite a stone’s throw, but just one (long) stop on the vaporetto.
-There’s nothing quite like being whisked along in a speeding boat shortly after touching down, whizzing across the murky lagoon, under clear blue skies, past pastel-coloured Murano and the lonely cemetery.
-Being one of only two or three people alighting at Madonna dell’Orto pier enhances the crest of a wave feeling.
+There’s nothing quite like being whisked along in a speeding boat shortly after touching down, whizzing across the murky lagoon, under clear blue skies, past pastel-coloured Murano and the soulful cemetery.
+Being one of only two or three people alighting at Madonna dell’Orto pier enhances that crest of a wave feeling.

 Why hardly anyone gets off here is a mystery to me, but it’s a secret the locals are more than happy to keep.